OmGandhi091611/Sharding_Simulations/README.md

 ---

+## Users / research use (optional, but recommended)

+As you share this simulator publicly, track external usage here (this becomes valuable evidence of independent adoption and impact):
+- Papers that cite this repository or associated preprints
+- External forks or downstream projects
+- Notable issues/PRs contributed by external users
+- Tutorials, talks, or workshop demos using the simulator

+## Releases and versioning (recommended)

+Consider tagging releases (e.g., `v1.0.0`) when results are paper-ready.
+A simple `CHANGELOG.md` and tagged releases make it easier for others to reproduce the exact version used in a paper.

 ## License

 MIT is a common choice for research code.
 Add a `LICENSE` file if you want a standalone license file.